Coarist/the-dot-factory/README.md

 </p>

 # The Dot Factory - TDF
 Generates fonts for dot matrix displays.
-Read more and download binaries [here](http://www.eran.io/the-dot-factory-an-lcd-font-and-image-generator/).
+This repo is forked from [Pavius](https://github.com/pavius/the-dot-factory).
+Eran provide a [user guide](http://www.eran.io/the-dot-factory-an-lcd-font-and-image-generator/).
+Binary v.1.1 is released on 15 March 2021.

 ### Contributing
 **TDF** is currently stable, unmaintained and not accepting PRs (as I don't have the time to thoroughly test contributions).